SteveGoldstein/boot-camps/version-control/git/collaborate/Readme.md

   - Is the code clear?
 Does it need comments?
 Is it correct?
 Does something need clarifying?
 Feel free to provide in-line comments.
-Alpha can always update their version of commits during a pull request!
+Alpha can always update his or her version of commits during a pull request!

 Step 2 : Merge the pull request using the merge button